Struc-Bench: Are Large Language Models Really Good at Generating Complex Structured Data?: Experiments

-For metrics, we use SacreBLEU, ROUGE-L, BERTScore, BARTScore and BLEURT metrics as they are all classical metrics to evaluate text similarity, which is also useful in this task.
-Besides, we use our two proposed metrics: GPT score and H-score.
-We evaluate the following models: GPT-NeoX-20B, GPT-3.5, GPT-4, Vicuna-13B, our structure-aware finetuning LLaMa-7B and original LLaMa-7B.
-GPT-NeoX-20B, GPT-3.5 and GPT-4 represent the state-of-art performance of current LLMs and Vicuna-13B is another version finetuned by LLaMa, which can reach 90\% of the capacity of ChatGPT.
+For metrics, we use SacreBLEU, ROUGE-L, BERTScore, BARTScore, and BLEURT metrics as they are all classical metrics to evaluate text similarity, as well as two proposed metrics: P-Score and H-score. qWe evaluate the following models: GPT-NeoX-20B, GPT-3.5, GPT-4, Vicuna-13B, LLaMA-7B, and our finetuning LLaMa-7B.
+GPT-NeoX-20B, GPT-3.5 and GPT-4 represent the state-of-art performance of current LLMs and Vicuna-13B is another version finetuned on LLaMA, which can reach 90\% of the capacity of GPT-3.5.
 We think these models are strong enough to be persuasive.
 For the first 4 models, we simply call their APIs from OpenAI or HuggingFace to generate results without further finetuning.
 In our dataset, each item consists of three parts: instruction, input, and output.
 When generating results, we put each item's instruction and input together as the final input to models.

-During the inference process, we will provide the model with a natural language prompt to describe the form and content of our task, as well as the expected response (e.g., ``please generate a table given by the following information and format'').
+During inference, the user provides the prompt in natural language, this can be for a simple task (e.g., ``please generate a table given by the following information and format'').
+During the inference process, we provide the model with a natural language prompt to describe the format and content of our task, as well as the expected response.